curioustorvald/TerranVirtualDisk/TerranVirtualDisk/Spec.md

 - entries are not guaranteed to be sorted, even though the disk cracker will make it sorted.
 - Root entry (ID=0) however, must be the first entry that comes right after the header.
 - Name of the root entry is undefined, the DiskCracker defaults it as "(root)", but it can be anything.
-- Parent node of the root is undefined; do not make an assume that root node's parent is 0.
+- Parent node of the root is undefined; do not make an assumption that root node's parent is 0.

 ###  Entry Header
-    Int64       EntryID (random Integer).
+    Int64       EntryID (random Long).
 This act as "jump" position for directory listing.
                 NOTE: Index 0 must be a root "Directory" Int64       EntryID of parent directory
     UInt8       Flag for file or directory or symlink